 - Rain gear– a jacket and pants.

-- High Visibility Clothing- Such as a blaze orange vest and/or hat to be visible to hunters.
+- High Visibility Clothing- Such as a blaze orange vest and/or hat to be visible to anyone hunting.
+This is most important in the fall.

 - Lunch, snacks, and water

 - 2 liters of water is usually sufficient.
-Bring more if it’s really hot or if you know you need more water than that.
+Bring more if it’s really hot or if you know you usually need more.

 - Regular medications

-- If you have a history of severe allergic reactions to stings or bites, please bring the appropriate medication and let someone in your group know how they can access it in case of an emergency.
+- If you have a history of severe allergic reactions (especially to stings or bites), please bring the appropriate medication and let someone in your group know how they can access it in case of an emergency.
 If you have a prescription to epinephrin, please bring epinephrin.

 - A good compass must have magnetic needle, rotating housing with a degree dial, a bubble in the housing, index lines, and orienteering lines.
 Unnecessary but useful parts include a mirror, declination adjustment, a clinometer feature (measures slope), and a scaler/ruler.
 Visit this webpage or watch this video for an explanation of the parts of a compass.
 The Suunto M3D Leader is a good example of a good, basic compass.

-- The Columbia River Orienteering Club has a great video series for wilderness navigation.
+- The Columbia River Orienteering Club has a great video series for wilderness navigation on their Youtube Page.

 - As many of the “10 essentials” as possible